-Summary: Waterloo's Software Engineering (SE) and Computer Engineering (CE) programmes are both CEAB-accredited Engineering programmes.
-After the first year (which is quite similar), Software Engineering takes a deeper and more Computer Science-centric view of the material and focuses less on hardware, while Computer Engineering provides a broader overview of material and includes more hardware content.
+Waterloo's Software Engineering (SE) and Computer Engineering (CE) programs are both CEAB-accredited Engineering programs.
+After a similar set of courses in first year, Software Engineering takes a deeper and more Computer Science-centric view of the material and focuses less on hardware, while Computer Engineering provides a broader overview of material and includes more hardware content.
 You must have experience with writing programs to be admitted to (and to succeed in) Software Engineering.

 Employment outcomes from SE, CE, and Computer Science (CS) are broadly similar.
 What you get out of a university education depends less on your specific courses and more on what you put into your courses, your interaction with peers, and your work experience.
-However, the programmes do differ.
-To help you choose which programme is the best fit for you, here are some of my personal observations about culture and courses.
+However, the programs do differ.
+To help you choose which program is the best fit for you, here are some of my personal observations about culture and courses.

 Culture: As an instructor and academic advisor, I've observed a subjective cultural difference between SE classes and CE classes.
 Perhaps I can summarize it like this: everyone in SE likes writing software.
 Many of the SE students will program in their free time and will just go ahead and do it for fun (although this is by no means mandatory for success); they participate in events like programming contests, mobile app development, and SE Hack Days.

 Courses: Software Engineering is offered jointly by the Department of Electrical and Computer Engineering (ECE) and the Cheriton School of Computer Science (CS).
 SE students take many core ECE courses.
 Software Engineering and Computer Engineering start to diverge after first year: while there is substantial overlap in topics1, SE students are taught CS material in greater depth—instructors assume that SE students possess a CS background.
 On the other hand, Computer Engineering is broader.
 CE students learn about signals and communications; embedded systems (which interact with the real world through sensors and actuators); and substantially more about circuits and analog and digital hardware systems than SE students.